michael-fa/DiscordAMX_net3.1/README.md

 * Private DM Handling
 * Multiple guild support
 * Multiple script support
-* Members ans Scripte can be handled via Script_IDs, so that it's easier without using the 18 digit ID.
+* Members and Guilds can be handled via Script_IDs, so that it's easier without using the 18 digit ID.

 ## Planned for first release